 Deep down I wanted to focus on personal growth.
 I didn’t know exactly what topics I wanted to cover, but there was something there.

 It resonated with me.
+It felt alive.

 I kept telling myself that if I made enough money, I could follow my passion.
 After a while I got disgusted with my own excuses.

 Enough was enough.

 I was going to do what I loved, with or without fear.

 Back then, I didn’t know that fear was to be expected when finding and following your passion.
 All I knew was that I wanted this more than anything else.

 I knew what made me come alive, but I tried to distract myself with what was “safe.”

 It wasn’t until early 2009 that I started contemplating what I truly wanted to do.
 I bumped into the blogging community, and it drew me in like a pleasant version of quicksand.

 At first I was going to call my website The Holistic Highway and it was going to be about health, personal development, and online business.

 Then I stopped.